Translations from Turkish

 Published 2016.
 Paperback, 200pp, 9 x 6ins, £14.95 / $23

-ISBN 9781848614611 [Download a sample PDF from this book here.]
+ISBN 9781848614611 [Download a sample PDF from this book here .]

-offers a unique and indispensable portal into the world of Ilhan Berk.
+Ilhan Berk (1908-2008) has been called a literary Midas: everything he touched turned to poems.
+New Selected Poems shows us the full linguistic range and imaginative power of Turkey’s greatest experimental poet.
+With a large selection of poems drawn from over 60 years of work, New Selected Poems offers a unique and indispensable portal into the world of Ilhan Berk.
 Berk’s poems quiver and spark with a language always pressing out against its own skin: sensual, erotic, strange and intimate, relaxed and humorous; poems in which smells, tastes, sights, sounds, and touch become the preludes for a reawakening of history, the body, the very world around us.
 If Berk himself was concerned with re-engaging a lost sensory world, then for many this volume will be a journey of discovery.

 George Messo (ed.)
 Ikinci Yeni — The Turkish Avant-Garde